psakoglou/Advanced-CPP-Design-Patterns-with-Apps/README.md

 *Application*

-Counter class in the role of the observable, and observer classes that print the output in different formats
+Counter class in the role of the observable, and observer classes that print the output in different formats. <br/>

 **Factory Pattern**